msbCyricTohoku/RAPTOR-AI-Qt/README.md

 * RAPTOR-AI Qt version -- Draw/Track/Model
 * Developed by: Mehrdad S. Beni and Hiroshi Watabe, 2024

-RAPTOR-AI model Qt version that takes user input images marked with "x" (note must be drawn) locations on the uploaded image.
+RAPTOR-AI model Qt version that takes user input images marked locations on the uploaded image.
 The program is coupled with a custom-trained AI model that automatically detects and track these drawn locations.
 Based on these locations, the program then generates anthropomorphic phantom with that respective drawn and tracked locations.
+In addition, users have the ability to model shielding mateirlas.

 The model was developed on and for GNU/Linux operating systems ONLY.